Last updated on January 6th, 2023

 Day Tour To Takachiho Gorge

-From Kumamoto: If you are worried about transport arrangements, consider taking the Day Tour to Takachiho Gorge for a hassle-free arrangement.
+From Kumamoto: If you are worried about transport arrangements, consider taking the Day Tour to Takachiho Gorge from Kumamoto (Not available now) for a hassle-free arrangement.
 It is running by reputation and an English speaking guide.
 This one day tour will bring you to all the must-do attractions in Takachiho including boat rowing earlier to beat the crowd, Amano Iwato Shrine which hard to reach without self-driving, and many more.

 The meetup point is Higo-Ozu Station, 30 minutes by train from Kumamoto.
 Take a look if you need to know more.